storesafe/cordova-sqlite-storage/README.md

 **IMPORTANT NOTES:**

 - Put the pre-populated database file in the `www` subdirectory.
-This should work well with using the Cordova CLI to support both Android & iOS versions.
+This should work well with using the Cordova CLI to support Android, iOS, and Windows "Universal" versions.
 - The pre-populated database file name must match **exactly** the file name given in `openDatabase`.
-The automatic extension has been completely eliminated.
+This plugin does *not* use an automatic extension.
 - The pre-populated database file is ignored if the database file with the same name already exists in your database file location.

 **TIP:** If you don't see the data from the pre-populated database file, completely remove your app and try it again!

-**Alternative:** You can also use [an-rahulpandey / cordova-plugin-dbcopy](https://github.com/an-rahulpandey/cordova-plugin-dbcopy) to install your pre-populated database
+**Alternative:** You can also use [an-rahulpandey / cordova-plugin-dbcopy](https://github.com/an-rahulpandey/cordova-plugin-dbcopy) to install a pre-populated database

 ### Android sqlite implementation